Teemo6/Visualization_of_Allocations/README.md

 4. To show currently selected line details, run **Memory Analyzer: Show line details**.
 5. Clicking on the link of the details table will move the cursor to the position of that particular allocation.

-You can read more in the section **Commands**.
+**Tip:**
+- Commands can be found in context menu of using `ctrl + shift + P`.

 ## PluginDemo
-This repository also contains [PluginDemo](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/PluginDemo?ref_type=heads), which is Java project that can be built with Maven using `mvn clean install`

-[PluginDemo](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/PluginDemo?ref_type=heads) comes with gerenated `java-agent-with-dependencies.jar`, which is compiled [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser) and generated `data.json` that is ready to use for small demonstration of this extension.
+This repository contains [PluginDemo](https://gitlab.kiv.zcu.cz/lipka/visualisation-of-allocations/-/tree/main/PluginDemo?ref_type=heads), which is Java project that can be built with [Maven](https://maven.apache.org/) using `mvn clean install`.
+The project comes with generated `data.json` that is ready to use for the demonstration of this extension.

-You can create a run configuration similliar to `.vscode/launch.json` of to easily generate a JSON file within Visual Studio Code (this will require more extensions for full Visual Studio Code Java IDE).
+In order to run an [external Memory Analyzer application](https://gitlab.kiv.zcu.cz/lipka/java-memory-allocation-analyser) within Visual Studio Code, you can create a run configuration similliar to `.vscode/launch.json`.
+This action will require a compiled JAR file of the memory analyzer, which can be obtained by following the README in the project repository.

 ## Commands
 - `Memory Analyzer: Load JSON file`: load the generated JSON file